zenproducts/shodo-python/README.md

-# Shodo Python CLI
+# Shodo Python

-The Shodo Python CLI help you, lint Japanese text and download posts and images.
+The Shodo Python help you, lint Japanese text and download posts and images.

 ## Installation

+Normal installation provides only Shodo Python CLI.
+To use the Shodo Python CLI.
+Install Shodo Python CLI using pip:

 ```bash
 $ pip install shodo
 ```

-Or, to include the optional asyncio support, use:
+Or, to include the optional asyncio support for programming, use:

 ```bash
 $ pip install shodo[async]